Anugrahsr/v4/content/posts/FlipperZero-UPI-QR/index.md

 - **Suggest features** through GitHub Discussions
 - **Share your use cases** in the community
 - **Star the repository** to show support

 ---

-## 📈 Impact and Community Response

-Since launching the project:

-- **500+ GitHub stars** and growing
-- **Featured** in Flipper Zero community channels
-- **Adopted** by small businesses across India
-- **Positive feedback** from 95% of users
-- **Zero security incidents** reported

-### Community Testimonials

-> *"This app solved our biggest problem at our electronics shop.
-No more customers struggling to type our long UPI ID!"* - Raj, Electronics Store Owner

-> *"Perfect for tech demos.
-Everyone's amazed when I generate payment QR codes on my Flipper Zero."* - Priya, Software Developer

-> *"Simple, effective, and exactly what we needed for our food stall."* - Kumar, Street Food Vendor

----